RESEARCH STARTER

 Transfer of genes in bacteria occurs in one of three ways: conjugation, transduction, or transformation.
 In conjugation, the gene-containing DNA (deoxyribonucleic acid) crosses a connecting structure, called a pilus, from a donor bacterium to recipient bacteria.
 In transduction, a virus may transfer genes between bacteria.
 In transformation, DNA is acquired directly from the environment, having been released from another bacterium.
 Following transfer, the combination of the newly acquired gene or genes results in a process called genetic recombination that may lead to the emergence of a new genotype.
 The combination of transfers and genetic recombination promotes rapid spread of antibacterial resistance through a species population and also between strains and other bacterial species.

 The combined effects of fast growth rates, high concentrations of cells, genetic processes of mutation and selection, and genetic recombination account for the extraordinary rates of adaptation and evolution observed in bacteria populations.
 For these reasons, bacterial resistance to antibacterials is a common occurrence and one that promises to be of increasing concern in the future.
-In fact, high levels of antiobiotic-resistent bacteria are found in numerous common infections, including pneumonia and urinary tract infections, and there are an increasing number of cases of antibiotic resistant tuberculosis.
+In fact, high levels of antibiotic-resistant bacteria are found in numerous common infections, including pneumonia and urinary tract infections, and there are an increasing number of cases of antibiotic-resistant tuberculosis.
+However, a study published in The Lancet in 2022 indicated that researchers were making progress on impairing antibiotic-resistant bacteria that cause human diseases by inhibiting a protein that makes them resistant.
+If researchers can do this, individuals with bacterial diseases would be able to be successfully treated with antibiotics.

 Bacterial Resistance and Forensic Science